 Through this example I’m going to show you how you can dynamically adjust the size of your visual.
 And in this case, we’re going to do it via the result ranking in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 We’re going to create dynamic visuals containing our top 10 customers for specific products.